CtrlK

 Actionability

-Provides fully executable bash commands, concrete Go code examples for nolint directives, copy-paste ready Makefile targets, and specific troubleshooting solutions in the common issues table.
-The guidance is immediately actionable.
+Provides fully executable bash commands, concrete Go code examples for nolint directives, copy-paste ready Makefile targets, and a specific troubleshooting table with exact solutions.
+The quick reference section alone gives Claude everything needed to run linters immediately.

 3 / 3